 Select who the change should be returned to.

-Add a comment explaining the rejection reason (required for audit).
+Enter a comment explaining the reason (required for audit).

 Click Send rejection.